The value of the LdapServerName property tells TDGSS which directory to use for authentication and authorization of directory users.

 Sample Configuration for a LDAP Uniform Resource Identifier

-Do not use a server IP address with Active Directory and DIGEST-MD5.
+- Do not use a server IP address with Active Directory and DIGEST-MD5.
+DIGEST-MD5 is deprecated.

 Configuring DNS SRV Resource Records (RRs)